wyrde/wyrde-comfyui-workflows/README.md

 * [misc:](./misc) various odds and ends.
 * [others:](./others) workflows made by other people I particularly like.
 Or had the urge to fiddle with.

+## Custom Nodes and Extensions
-## Some places for ComfyUI stuff much cooler than mine:
+Some places for ComfyUI stuff much cooler than mine:
 * https://github.com/WASasquatch/was-node-suite-comfyui
 * https://github.com/lilly1987/ComfyUI_node_Lilly
 * https://github.com/lilly1987/ComfyUI-workflow